Alchemical methods of non-dual realization: Contemplation, meditation, subtle yogas…

-An authentic spiritual path is not simply a grab bag of bits and pieces appropriated from other cultures mixed together like mashed potatoes.
-Nor is it a fantasy made up according to ego’s whims and fantasies.
+An authentic spiritual path is not simply a grab bag of bits and pieces appropriated from other cultures and times then mixed together like mashed potatoes.
+Nor is it a fantasy made up according to ego’s whims and fancies.
 There is an actual structure to confused consciousness, there is a structure to how enlightened vision is veiled in consciousness.
-Knowing how this obscuration is embodied and enworlded in everyday actions one can understand the path of unveiling and revealing the always already enlightened reality of Buddha Nature.
-The true spiritual path is a science of human transformation and like any science its hypotheses have been tested in the laboratory of human life across centuries and cultures.
+Knowing how this obscuration is embodied and enworlded in everyday actions one can understand the path of unveiling.
+Gnosis is a knowledge of things as they truly are and alchemical methods transform incorrect view into authentic seeing.
+The true spiritual path is a science of human transformation and, like any science, its hypotheses have been tested time and again.
+Here the test is in the laboratory of human life across centuries and cultures.
 Differing forms and flavors of the path have evolved to meet the needs of different cultures and times but the basic structures and aims remain the same.

-The system practiced at Tsogyelgar is the ancient method of Buddhist Tantra and Dzogchen.
+The system practiced at Tsogyelgar is the ancient method of Buddhist Alchemical Tantra (Rasayana) and Dzogchen.
 For millennia, yogis have mapped the subtle system of human consciousness and the pathways of the illusive yogic body.
-We practice the path of Vajrayana in its pure and exquisite beauty.
-As a person born and raised in the United States and having accomplished every phase of the path, t.k. is able to make the methods, explanations, and stages perfectly clear and practicable in accord with the needs of beings in this time and culture.
+We practice the path of Vajrayana in its pure and exquisite beauty, but free from encumbering cultural trappings or faddism.
+As a person born and raised in the United States, and having accomplished every phase of the path, t.k. is able to make the methods, explanations, and stages perfectly clear and practicable in accord with the needs of beings in this time and culture.

 At Tsogyelgar we practice the system of Vajrayana, Tantra, and Dzogchen, as originated by the Indian siddha Guru Rinpoche Padmasambhava in the eighth century.
 This path is comprised of View, Method, and Action.
 View entails a vision of the entire path - the nature of divine reality.
 View also explains the what, how, and why of Tantra’s subtle and powerful deity yoga and yoga of the subtle body.
 Method encompasses a broad range of meditational, alchemical, yogic, and contemplative practices which realize the View.
 Realize means to make real as lived experience.
 Action enhances realization through enactment of the wisdom bliss which is realized through Method.